Tusk: Cameron told me 'no risk of referendum'

 Video

-European Council President Donald Tusk has described a conversation with former British Prime Minister David Cameron in which Mr Cameron apparently told him there would be no British referendum on leaving EU, as he thought the Liberal Democrats would block the move.
+European Council President Donald Tusk describes a conversation with former British Prime Minister David Cameron.

-The first episode of Inside Europe: Ten Years of Turmoil, 'We Quit', is on BBC Two on Monday, 28 January at 21:00 GMT and available on iPlayer afterwards.

 -